 Prague Airport is approximately 17 kilometers (around 10.5 miles) from the city center.
 The travel time typically takes around 30–40 minutes by car or taxi.

 The cheapest method is public transportation.
-Take bus number 119 or 100, which connects to metro lines, for approximately €1.60.
+Take trolleybus number 59, which connects to metro lines, for approximately €1.60.

-Another cheap option is using the shuttle bud called Airport Express which is €4.00 per person.
+Another cheap option is using the shuttle bus called Airport Express which is €4.00 per person, but is less frequent and often very crowded.

 More than that!
 Uber Airport is the official taxi service at the Prague Airport.
 The ride to the city center costs around 700 CZK (€27).